rakshit6432/Learn_Machine_Learning/Machine Learning/1. Mathematics for Machine Learning/2. Multivariate Calculus/README.md

 <h2>The Hessian</h2>

+Before we get into Hessians, let's briefly look at gradients.
+The gradient is simply a collection of the derivative of the function for each direction.
+Each element of the gradient is simply the slope of the function in each direction.
+Next, the second derivative is simply the derivative of the derivative or the _rate of change of the slope_.
+The rate of change of the slope corresponds to how “curved” each loss function is.
+The sharper the curve, the more rapidly the slope changes.

 In mathematics, the __Hessian matrix__ or __Hessian__ is a square matrix of second-order partial derivatives of a scalar-valued function, or scalar field.
 It describes the local curvature of a function of many variables.

 <img src="../2.
 Multivariate Calculus/images/hessian.png">

+Each row represents the change of the gradient in a certain direction.
+Alternatively, you could consider each column to be the gradient of one element of the gradient.